 In this very competitive world, hiring managers are in a situation to receive more than 1000 applications for a single opening.
 In order to showcase yourself out from the crowd, you need to concentrate on a few things on your resume which highlights your unique talents.
 One such thing which would be unique in every resume is the project.
 Project explanation in interview is very important and it is a good way to secure the job.

 How to Explain Project in Interview with Example?

 “Describe an important project you’ve worked on” is one of the most common questions you can expect in an interview.
 The purpose of asking this question is to check your project management experience and project management skills.

-The other traits that they would like to check are, how you manage or deal with tough situations, your approach towards challenges, skills in leading a project successfully.
+The other traits that they would like to check are, how you manage or deal with tough situations at work, your approach towards challenges, skills in leading a project successfully.
 So, you should answer this question carefully.

 The first thing you need to do is prepare for this question in advance.
 As this is one of the common questions, you should very well be prepared with an effective answer.
 For it, you need to prepare a list of all your projects and clearly mention all the goals and the roles you have played in completing those projects.

 Next step is to prepare an answer to the question and then answer it.
 Make use of the STAR (Situation, Task, Action, Result) approach for creating the answer.